La Paz Travel Guide

 More than a million people live in La Paz, adding colour, culture and vibrancy to the otherwise dusty barrenness of a high altitude city.
 The most rewarding (and least exhausting) activity is to people-watch.
 Andean women dress in brightly coloured, multi-layered skirts and thick knee-length stockings with bowler hats perched jauntily over long, plaited strands of hair.
 There are also smartly dressed businessmen and scruffy street urchins wrapped in woven blankets, shoe shiners and fruit sellers, trinket vendors and alpaca wool weavers.

-The city also has some interesting museums, modern and comfortable hotels and is an excellent place to purchase authentic local souvenirs.
+The city has some interesting museums, modern and comfortable hotels, and is an excellent place to purchase authentic local souvenirs.
 Beautiful hand-spun alpaca wool products, paintings, silver handcrafted jewellery, music and musical instruments are just some of the many things on offer.

 Become our La Paz Travel Expert

 We are looking for contributors for our La Paz travel guide.
 If you are a local, a regular traveller to La Paz or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Tour operator G.A.P Adventures has for the past 14 years specialised in unique, small group, grassroots adventure travel experiences in the world's most wild places, going off the beaten track into the heart of the destination to meet the locals who call it home.
 G.A.P.
 Adventures offers several expeditions to the Bolivian Amazon and Andes.

 Intrepid Travel, one of the world's leading suppliers of small group adventures, focuses on getting off the beaten track, interacting with the locals and having real life experiences throughout Bolivia.